Menu

 Fact #5

-Of all the temples announced by President Monson, the Harare temple will be the last to be dedicated.
+Of all the temples announced by President Monson, the Harare temple was the last to be dedicated.